Database Test 5 (DBT-5) Documentation

 Here are some examples plots from a system with 4 logical processors where it spend 1 minute warming up before running another 5 minutes.

-Connection Scaling Transaction Rates per user
+Connection Scaling Transaction Rates vs. Users

 test-user-scaling/t9-transaction-rate.png